justchrister/justchrister/README.md

 Im christer, a digital project manager, and solutions architect.
 I call it a *Digital Architect*.
 But that isnt a thing, yet.

-Currently building a startup — <a href="https://ka.lt">Kalt</a> — a niché investment platform, where you buy shares in fossil-free energy infrastructure and earn dividends when energy is generated and sold.
+Currently building a startup — <a href="https://ka.lt">Kalt</a> — a niché impact investing platform, where you build a purpose-driven portfolio of real assets that create real impact and aligns with your values.

 Fav songs atm:
 1. [no name](https://www.youtube.com/watch?v=c3E8DW_u0a8) by gobbnjr